FINANCIAL AID RATE70%

 |Percent of Students||Average Amount|

-To help students and recent graduates, Suffolk County Community College may offer services to students like those listed below:
+To help students and recent graduates, Suffolk County Community College may offer services including:

 - Remedial instructional courses

 - Career path counseling

 Specialized Programs & Accreditations

 Campus: Suffolk County Community College - Eastern Campus